stoeps13/connections-doc/source/admin/migrate/c_configuration_changes_after_update.md

 You must manually migrate the files that are referenced in the **Migrate manually** column of the following table.

+!!! note
-**Note:** If you are upgrading to version 8.0 using the side-by-side approach, you must manually migrate ALL of files in the table.
+    If you are upgrading to version 8.0 using the side-by-side approach, you must manually migrate ALL of files in the table.

 |Customization|Automatically preserved by Update function|Migrate manually\*|
 |-------------|------------------------------------------|------------------|